 does InterPayments recover?

 100% of any PER TRANSACTION FEES up to the maximum of 4.0% total:

-- Payment Processing fees (paid to the payment processor, who might also be the merchant bank)
+- Payment Processing fees: to the payment processor

 Can I surcharge specific customers based upon loyalty?